gotthardp/lorawan-server/doc/ADR.md

 For each connected node (link) you can define ADR paramaters to be requested by the server.
 Initally, this is the Device Configuration.

-The server administration also displays the last accepted node settings:
+The server administration also displays the node settings:
  - **Use ADR** indicates whether the node can do ADR;
  - **Use Power** indicates the last accepted TX power setting (in dBm);
  - **Use Data Rate** indicates the data rate;